 Candidates should have at least a 3.0 GPA in their previous law degree with a strong preference for candidates with a 3.3 GPA.

-Applicants are required to submit an IELTS score of 6.5 or a TOEFL score of 79 to demonstrate their proficiency in English.
+Applicants are required to submit a valid IELTS score of 6.5 or a TOEFL score of 79 to demonstrate their proficiency in English.
 Applicants can be exempt from this requirement if they meet one of the conditions listed below:

 The online application form can be accessed here.